Your expandable, ultra-high definition recording system.

 A superior choice for any production environment.

-With its pro features and abundant I/O, the Quantum fits into any recording and production environment.
+With its pro features and abundant I/O, the Quantum audio interface fits into any recording and production environment.
 You get two main and eight auxiliary balanced line-level outputs, as well as Mute/Dim and Mono controls.
 The onboard talkback mic can be routed to any mix, and you can listen to any mix from either of two independent headphone amps.
 All 10 analog outputs are DC coupled so they can provide control voltage to external analog equipment.
 Add that to Quantum’s expandability, flexible software suite, blazing speed, and superb sound quality, and you have a recording system that will be the heart of your dream studio for years to come.

 Tight integration with Studio One.

 With the Quantum, your audio interface is an integrated extension of your recording environment.
 The perfect companion for any recording software, the Quantum 2 comes equipped with Studio One Artist to provide you with a complete recording solution.
 Launch Studio One®, and you’ll find full preamp control integrated into your recording environment.
 Need to track away from your computer?
 Launch Studio One Remote on your iPad® or Android™ tablet.

 Quantum customers get 50% off upgrades to Studio One Professional.